Explicit Superlinear Convergence Rates of Broyden's Methods in Nonlinear Equations: Introduction

 \subsection{Organization}

 The remainder of the paper is organized as follows.
 After having reviewed related work in Section \ref{sec:related}, we present some preliminaries in Section \ref{sec:preliminaries}, including the notation and introduction of Broyden's ``good'' and ``bad'' update schemes for obtaining an approximate Jacobian matrix.
 In Section \ref{sec:good-bro}, we analyze both Broyden's ``good'' and ``bad'' schemes and present our main results of explicit local superlinear convergence rates.
+In Section \ref{sec:exp}, we perform numerical experiments to support our theoretical results.
 We also show some comparison with previous work in Section \ref{sec:compare}.
-In Section \ref{sec:exp}, we perform numerical experiments to support our theoretical results.
 Finally, we conclude our work in Section \ref{sec:conclusion}.